1 2 3

 Pannon Philharmonic playing the works of Austrian composers in the Golden Hall of the Viennese Musikverein

-On Saturday, 19 November, at the next of the Musik der Meister series, the Pannon Philharmonic will take pieces written by Mozart, Richard Strauss and Bruckner from Pécs to Vienna.
-The Austria-born Clara Dent-Bogányi plays the solo oboe in Strauss’ Oboe Concerto.
-With the seemingly astonishing programme choice, chief conductor Tibor Bogányi and the orchestra wish to convey the message to Hungarian music lovers that no matter where we live and work, classical music is our shared cultural treasure; it is a lingua franca that helps pull down borders and abolish prejudices.
-The unique tone or ″dialect″ adds extra colour to this universal language in Vienna.
+On Saturday, 19 November, at the next of the Musik der Meister series, the Pannon Philharmonic will took pieces written by Mozart, Richard Strauss and Bruckner from Pécs to Vienna.
+The Austrian-born Clara Dent-Bogányi plays the solo oboe in Strauss’ Oboe Concerto.
+With the seemingly astonishing programme choice, chief conductor Tibor Bogányi and the orchestra wished to convey the message to Hungarian music lovers that no matter where we live and work, classical music is our shared cultural treasure; it is a lingua franca that helps pull down borders and abolish prejudices.
+The unique tone or ″dialect″ added extra colour to this universal language in Vienna.

 At the November concert, Mozart’s Così fan Tutte overture is followed by Richard Strauss’ Oboe Concerto.
 Although it cannot be directly linked to Vienna, as a late Strauss work, it was greatly inspired by the melodiousness of the Viennese Classical masters.
 It is a curiosity of the composition that the original idea came during the American occupation from an American corporal, himself an oboist in civilian life.
 During his stay in Germany, he made several visits to the elderly Strauss, and even though the composer clearly turned down the idea of a potential oboe concerto, he did write it in the end.
 The concert concludes with the great Romantic Viennese composer Anton Bruckner's Symphony No. 3, a tribute to Wagner, and through that, it showcases plainly what Vienna represents in the world of music: the meeting point of great cultures and great masters, the steady stage of music history, a lighthouse in German musical culture and an absolute cornerstone in the universal history of music.